 According to theOxford English Dictionary, “comfort food” is “food that comforts or affords solace; hence, any food (freq. with a high sugar or carbohydrate content) that is associated with childhood or with home cooking. orig.
 N. Amer.”
 Merriam-Webster’s 10th editionCollegiate Dictionarydefines comfort food as fare “prepared in a traditional style having a usually nostalgic or sentimental appeal,” while in theEncyclopedia of Food and Culture(2002), Julie Locher notes that it is “any food consumed by individuals, often during periods of stress, that evokes positive emotions and is associated with significant social relationships.”

 Jones, M., & Long, L. (2017).
 Introduction.
 In Jones M. & Long L. (Eds.), Comfort Food: Meanings and Memories (pp. 3-16).
 Jackson: University Press of Mississippi. doi:10.2307/j.ctv5jxmmz.3

 With our society being obsessed with food, this is the ressource best available when we deal with emotions.

 The Role Of Sugar And Carbohydrates When You’re Stressed

-In a crisis our body produce the stress hormone cortisol.
-Under stress the body requires as much fuel as possible to fight or flee, and sugar is the ultimate fuel.
+In a crisis, our body produce the stress hormone cortisol.
+Under stress, the body requires as much fuel as possible to fight or flee, and sugar is the ultimate fuel.
 It gives you immediate energy.
 Cortisol raises blood sugar and increases the desire for sugar and salt.
-But fast releasing carbohydrates like sugar, glucose, wheat, cereals and crisps cause your body to spike your insulin levels, but what follows is a fast crash of insulin and your are soon hungry again.
+But fast releasing carbohydrates like sugar, glucose, wheat, cereals and crisps cause your body to spike your insulin levels, but what follows is a fast crash of insulin, and you are soon hungry again.